 My new book, published in the fall of 2012, is A Tour of the Heart: A Seductive Cycling Trip Through France.
 Click here to preview it and download excerpts.

-Books are rolling into bookstores now.
-Please ask your bookseller for it if you cannot readily find it on the shelf.
+Books are available in select bookstores across the United States; please ask your bookseller for it if you cannot readily find it on the shelf.

 Signed copies may be shipped to you by Alpen Schatz, my favorite European-styled boutique here in Telluride.